krestfield/docs/pki/exporting_a_nonexportable_certificate.md

 Once you have the PFX file you require

-* Remove the mimikatz tool from your system
+* Remove the mimikatz tool from your system (delete the directory)

 * Re-enable your anti-virus e.g. Microsoft Defender Real-time protection